 Germany is a land of lively towns and villages, coupled with a strong culture and traditional customs.
 Whether you’re travelling alone or with kids in tow, a camping trip to any one of its regions will see you indulging in a mix of adventurous, culinary and relaxing activities.

-Couples on holiday in Germany can enjoy hiking in the wine country, relaxing in the thermal waters of the Black Forest, or discovering local crafts and traditions in the foothills and medieval villages of Bavaria.
+Couples on camping holidays in Germany can enjoy hiking in the wine country, relaxing in the thermal waters of the Black Forest, or discovering local crafts and traditions in the foothills and medieval villages of Bavaria.
 Families will find plenty to see and do outdoors, from horse riding through the Black Forest to riverboat trips and days out to popular theme parks.

 Food and drink highlights throughout Germany include Schwarzwälder Kirschtorte (Black Forest gateau), salty Bavarian pretzels, full-flavoured wines and fruit schnapps made with cherries and plums.
 Add in the country’s world-famous beer — brewed in over 1300 breweries — and iconic Oktoberfest and you also have one of Europe’s best drinking destinations.